10 Easy Steps to Enrolling for Transfer Students

 - official high school transcripts indicating graduation date or GED scores (effective fall 2014).

-- Placement testing.
-Transfer students who cannot document a degree-creditable English composition and math may be required to take Accuplacer placement test.
+Transfer students who cannot document a degree-creditable English composition and math may be required to take the Accuplacer placement test.
 Click here to find out if you need placement testing.

-- Final approval for financial aid may take 6-8 weeks for processing.
-Final processing of financial aid with Southern Union cannot occur until steps 1-4 have been completed.
+- To apply for federal financial aid visit www.fafsa.ed.gov.
+Final approval for financial aid may take up to 6-8 weeks for processing once all documentation has been received by the school.
+Final processing of financial aid at Southern Union cannot occur until steps 1-3 have been completed.
+Be sure to check your student email in case additional information is needed from you to finalize financial aid processing.

-- Obtain books for your classes.
-Students using financial aid to purchase books may charge books through the campus bookstore following a 24 hour waiting period after scheduling classes.
+Students using financial aid to purchase books may charge them through the campus bookstore following a 24 hour waiting period after scheduling classes.
 Books for financial aid recipients are sold during a designated schedule each semester which is posted in the financial aid office or bookstore.
-Student must present a SUSCC Student ID to charge books to financial aid.
+Students must present a SUSCC Student ID to charge books to financial aid.